coremand/motleychallenge/README.md

 ## Editing Info
 template I used for coding exercise https://todomvc.com/examples/react/#/.

 Original application does not include an urgent feature, I added this functionality.

 Added an urgent button.

 I added the ability to add a todo to an urgent list.

 A todo cannot be added twice.

 Created an Urgent component.

+Original code can be found in todomvc/examples/react/react-hooks

 Created a styles folder and Urgent.css file

 added logic in TodoList.js and TodoItem.js

 ## Improvements
-Would make the Urgent tag functional to show list of todos App currently lists urgent todos on all page
+Would make the Urgent tag functional to show list of todos

+App currently lists urgent todos on all pages

+Would add a delete urgent todo functionality.

 # Hooks TODO
 A simple todo app built using react hooks.